abdielou/tradeql/README.md

 - **`(I+f|P+r)>C*f>I+r>C+f>I+r`:** This pattern represents a sequence where the first stage is either one or more forward imbalances `I+f` or a reverse pinbar `P+r`, followed by any number of forward consolidations `C*f`, then one or more reverse imbalances `I+r`, followed by one or more forward consolidations `C+f`, and finally, one or more reverse imbalances `I+r` again.

-This DSL, with its simple yet powerful syntax, offers a versatile tool for traders and analysts in the financial sector, aiding in the efficient and accurate representation of candlestick chart patterns.

 ## API

 ### `TradeQL.match`